taoyuan/hunt/examples/example_3/readme.txt

 versions of IAR.
 You can tweak the yaml files to get those versions running.

 Ruby is required if you're using the rake version (obviously).
-This version shows off most of Unity's advanced features (automatically creating test runners, fancy summaries, etc.)
+This version shows off most of Hunt's advanced features (automatically creating test runners, fancy summaries, etc.)
 Without ruby, you have to maintain your own test runners.
 Do that for a while and you'll learn why you really want to start using the Ruby tools.